Zelena Salata

 - 04

-Arrange the quartered eggs and olives over the top of the tossed greens and serve immediately, ideally with crusty bread to mop up the yolk-enriched dressing at the bottom.
+Arrange the quartered hard-boiled eggs and olives beautifully over the top and serve immediately.

 Notes

-Wash, dry, and tear the lettuce, boil the eggs, and slice all the vegetables up to a day in advance.
-Store the greens in a sealed bag with a paper towel, keep the veggies in separate containers, and assemble everything in under sixty seconds on a Tuesday night.
+You can wash, dry, and tear the lettuce, boil the eggs, and slice the vegetables a day in advance.
+Store the greens in a ziplock bag with a paper towel, keep the vegetables in airtight containers, and toss everything together in under sixty seconds on a Tuesday night.